cvxpy/cvxpy/README.md

 ...
 ```

-Parameterized problems can be solved in parallel.
-See examples/stock_tradeoff.py for an example.

 Object Oriented Optimization
 ---------------------
 CVXPY enables an object oriented approach to constructing optimization problems.
 An object oriented approach is simpler and more flexible than the traditional method of constructing problems by embedding information in matrices.